 (4) Inset the pre-strike image on top of the post-strike image at the top right-hand corner under the header box.
 Should an upper right-hand corner inset image obscure post-strike damage detail, move the inset to an alternate, non-obstructive location on the image.
-The pre-strike inset image will not contain annotations other than a north arrow, pre-strike call-out box (top centered) with target element description for each target in the facility outline (i.e. BLDG, BRIDGE, BUNKER, or ROAD).
-Call-out boxes will have associated leader lines, an outline weight of 1pt and text formatted as font bold, font type Arial and font size 10pt.
+The pre-strike inset image will not contain annotations other than a north arrow, pre-strike call-out box (top centered) with target element description for each target in the facility outline (i.e., BLDG, BRIDGE, BUNKER, or ROAD).
+The pre-strike image should have a border outline, weight 1pt.
+Call-out boxes will have associated leader lines, an outline weight of 1pt and text formatted as font bold, font type Calibri and font size 10pt.
 Leader lines should appear clearly attached to call-out boxes.

 (5) The post-strike image will include a north arrow, call-out box labeled POST-STRIKE (top centered) and call-out boxes identifying each target element within the facility outline (i.e. BLDG, BRIDGE, BUNKER, or ROAD), assessed physical damage call, and confidence level.
 As required, use call-out boxes to provide CDA, MEA, or RR.
-Call-out boxes will have associated leader lines, an outline weight of 1pt and text formatted as font bold, font type Arial and font size 10pt.
+Call-out boxes will have associated leader lines, an outline weight of 1pt, and text formatted as bold, font type Calibri and font size 10pt.
 Leader lines should appear clearly attached to call-out boxes and pointed at the target locations within the facility outline.
 Leader line format shape should reflect line color white, solid line, and line style width 2pt.
-When using commercial imagery to produce the BDA Graphic, place a call-out box using the license (year of image used) © 2018 DIGITAL GLOBE at the bottom right portion of the post-strike image and above the BDA Remark box.
-Do not capture FDAs in call-out boxes, but include them in the BDA remark of the BDA-G. Call-out boxes will have associated leader lines, an outline weight of 1pt, and text formatted as font bold, type Arial, and size 10pt.
-Leader lines should appear clearly attached to call-out boxes.
+Do not capture FDAs in call-out boxes, but include them in the BDA remark of the BDA-G. Call out boxes and leader lines should be clearly attached.

-2. Graphic Example.
+(6) When using commercial imagery to produce the BDA Graphic, place a call-out box using the license (year of image used) © 2018 DIGITAL GLOBE at the bottom right portion of the post-strike image and above the BDA Remark box.
 Only use the license call-out box when using commercial imagery for the pre- or post-strike image.
 Use the image's year for the license.
 If the image is NTM, remove these licenses from the BDA graphic.